Commonhold Association Service

 What is the difference between a commonhold property and a leasehold?

-The commonhold association owns the freehold land on behalf of all unit owners.
+The commonhold association acts as the freehold owner of the land on behalf of all unit owners.
 You own your home, but not the land individually.

 Free Consultation